-If you hover over the new heading style, you will see the a similar sub menu, the first two options being the ones described above (Apply / Update heading style):
+If you hover over the new heading style, you will see a similar sub-menu, the first two options being the ones described above (Apply / Update heading style):

 However, instead of the "Reset Style" option, there is a "Delete Style" one.
 If you click on it, a small pop-up will open, where you have to confirm that you indeed want to delete the style: